image

 4. Support for Initiatives and Cooperation with External Organizations

-(Initiatives to reduce environmental impact and tackle societal Issues)
+(Initiatives to reduce environmental impact and tackle societal issues)

 • ISO 20400, the international standard for sustainable procurement